ManageEngine® Applications Manager

 If the status is blank, then the health monitoring service cannot determine the status of the component.

-Currently hardware performance monitoring is only supported in SNMP monitoring mode.
+Currently hardware performance monitoring is supported in SNMP and WMI monitoring mode.

 Creating New Linux Server Monitor